seqeralabs/wave-showcase/example9/README.md

 }
 ```

-Make sure youe replace the above `workDir` with an AWS S3 bucket you have access to.
+Make sure you replace the value in `workDir` above with an AWS S3 bucket that you have access to.
 Note: the `docker` section is not needed when running with AWS Batch.

 ### Run it